shawnduong/zero-to-hero-hacking/writeups/active/otw-bandit.md

 Human-readable is exactly what it sounds like: data that can be easily interpreted by a person.
 This includes things like text files encoded in ASCII, or configuration files, or source code.
 What this doesn't include are raw data files such as binary programs, images, or the like.
 If we try to `cat` a non-human-readable file, the program will try its best to interpret the data and display it to us but it often times results in a huge mess that we can't understand.

 In order to find out whether a file is human-readable or not, we can use the `file` command to find out what sort of data it holds.
-This is typically done by comparing the file's signature or magic bytes against a database of known signatures or magic bytes in order to identify its file format, if any is identifiable to begin with.
+This is typically done by comparing the file's signature or magic bytes against a database of known signatures or magic bytes in order to identify its file format, if any format is identifiable to begin with.

 Let's now `cd` into the `inhere/` directory and run `file` on all the files inside of it to see which ones are human-readable.